 The experimentation setup for controlling and monitoring of two different PLCs OPC based was proposed as shown in Figure 2.
 This work used two field applications, namely bottle unscrambling and bottle filling.
 Both of the field applications can communicate through NI-OPC server with some variable settings.
 Through these arrangements, the filling water process will happen if bottles delivered from the bottle unscrambling process have aligned to with position the bottle's head is above.
-This data got since the bottle filling controller read data from sensors as a result of the presence detection of the bottles sent from the bottle unscrambling process.
-Meanwhile, the bottle unscrambling process suspend if the bottles queuing on the bottle filling process is full, and it will reactivate if the queue reduced or depend on the PLC program [25].
+This data got since the bottle filling controller read data from sensors as a result of the presence detection of the bottles sent from the bottle unscrambling process is full, and it will reactivate if the queue reduced or depend on the PLC program [25].